 - Columbia University Age Boom Academy Fellow (2015); I took a deep dive into common and unique issues of aging around the world with global experts.

 - Past board member, Journalism & Women Symposium (JAWS), an organization dedicated to supporting the professional empowerment and personal growth of women in journalism and a more accurate portrayal of the whole society.

 I have also taught undergraduate courses in Media and Communications and graduate-level writing workshops for Empire State College, State University of New York.

 Strong communication skills, an excellent sense of balance, flexibility, and efficient time management are vital to success.
 I handle multiple roles, yet maintain a single-minded focus on the task at hand.
-The challenge and variety that comes with different writing pursuits keeps my instincts sharp and my copy fresh.
+The challenge and variety that comes with different writing pursuits keep my instincts sharp and my copy fresh.

 Interested?
 See samples of my work.